Supply Chain Sustainability: A Key to Success for Indian MSMEs. By CA. Balaji Padmanabhan

 8. Leverage Government Schemes

 a.
-ZED (Zero Defect Zero Effect) by Ministry of MSME
+ZED (Zero Defect Zero Effect) by the Ministry of MSME, which encourages quality and sustainability.

 b.
-Efficiency Services Limited (EESL) support for energy audits
+Efficiency Services Limited (EESL) which provides support for energy audits.

-The short answer is: No, it's not strictly mandatory yet for all MSMEs, but it's becoming increasingly important — and in some cases, necessary — to stay competitive, especially if you work with larger companies or want to export.
+The short answer is: No, it's not strictly mandatory yet for all MSMEs.
+However, it is increasingly vital — and in some cases, necessary — to stay competitive, particularly if you work with larger companies or aim to export.

 Legal & Regulatory View (India)

-Not mandatory across the board for all MSMEs, but:
+While not mandatory across the board for all MSMEs, there are important points to note:

 b.
-Sectors like textiles, chemicals, electronics, and food processing are under increasing pressure from both Indian and international regulators for sustainability and compliance.
+Sectors like textiles, chemicals, electronics, and food processing are under growing pressure from both Indian and international regulators to comply with sustainability standards.

 When Sustainability Becomes "Effectively Mandatory" for MSMEs